oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

 Oracle's JavaScript Engine allows developers to debug their code by conveniently and efficiently collecting runtime state during program execution.
 After the code has finished executing, the collected data can be used to analyze program behavior and discover and fix bugs.
 This form of debugging is known as _post-execution debugging_.

-The post-execution debug option enables developers to instrument their code by specifying debug points in the code.
-Debug points allow logging program state conditionally or unconditionally, including values of individual variables as well as execution snapshots.
-Debug points are specified as JSON documents separate from the application code.
-No change to the application code is necessary for debug points to fire.
+The post-execution debug option enables developers to instrument their code by specifying debugpoints in the code.
+Debugpoints allow you to log program state conditionally or unconditionally, including values of individual variables as well as execution snapshots.
+Debugpoints are specified as JSON documents separate from the application code.
+No change to the application is necessary for debug points to fire.

 When activated, debug information is collected according to the debug specification and can be fetched for later analysis by a wide range of tools thanks to its standard format.